patryk-ku/mpris-discord-rpc/README.md

       --force-player-name <player name>
           Force a different player name to be displayed than the one actually used --disable-mpris-art-url
-          Allow MPRIS artUrl to be used as album cover if cover is not available on Last.fm -l, --list-players
+          Prevent MPRIS artUrl to be used as album cover if cover is not available on Last.fm -l, --list-players
           Displays all available music player names and exits.
 Use to get your player name for -a argument -a, --allowlist-add <Player Name>